Why did the Graduate College shift to electronic committee verification of theses submitted via ProQuest?

-Both the means and the timing of committee member verification will change.
+Both the means and the timing of committee member verification have changed.

-First, electronic verification will replace the signed Report of Thesis Approval.
-Students will no longer need to provide proof of thesis verification via the signed Report of Thesis Approval when they deposit their thesis on ProQuest.
-Instead, committee members will receive an email that provides a link to the finalized (post-format review) thesis and prompts them to verify the manuscript electronically.
+First, electronic verification has replaced the signed Report of Thesis Approval.
+Students no longer need to provide proof of thesis verification via the signed Report of Thesis Approval when they deposit their thesis on ProQuest.
+Instead, committee members receive an email that provides a link to the finalized (post-format review) thesis and prompts them to verify the manuscript electronically.

 Under the new process, what stays the same?

-The process of completing the manuscript will not change.
+The process of completing the manuscript does not change.
 Students will still complete their defense, work closely with their committee members to finalize the thesis, and submit the thesis to the Graduate College for format review.
-Although the thesis verification process will now happen electronically, both the Request and Report of Final Examination will remain paper-based.

 How are committee members contacted?

-Committee members—whether from the University of Iowa or an outside institution—will receive an email directly from ProQuest.
-During the registration process, students will enter both the names of their committee members and their email addresses.
-Once the format review portion of the process concludes, each committee member will receive an email from email@example.com.
+Committee members—whether from the University of Iowa or an outside institution—receive an email directly from ProQuest.
+During the registration process, students enter both the names of their committee members and their email addresses.
+Once the format review portion of the process concludes, each committee member will receive an email from firstname.lastname@example.org.

 Will someone review my thesis before I deposit it with ProQuest?
 What sorts of services does your office provide?